 GPSDO timing signals are accurate up to nanoseconds and are capable of generating frequency accuracies and stabilities up to parts per trillion.
 This makes GPSDOs very useful because satellite time signals must be very precise to provide positional accuracy for successful GPS and assured PNT navigation.

 How Does a GPSDO Work?

 The disciplining mechanism in a GPSDO works in a similar way to a phase-locked loop (PLL).
-Some GPSDOs utilize PLLs, however many are replaced with a microcontroller to compensate for frequency, temperature, and other environmental parameters.
+Some GPSDOs use PLLs; however, many are replaced with a microcontroller to compensate for frequency, temperature, and other environmental parameters.

 The real timing magic of a GPSDO happens because of the combined efforts of the GPS signal and the quartz crystal oscillator.

 GPS receivers have excellent long-term stability (characterized by Allan deviation).
-However, their short-term stability is often degraded by many factors including
+But their short-term stability is often degraded by many factors, including:

 - The internal resolution of the one pulse per second (1PPS) reference timing circuits

 - Signal propagation effects (such as multipath interference)

 This is where the high-quality crystal oscillator (often an oven controlled crystal oscillator or OCXO) comes in.
 OCXOs offer better short-term stability, but are often exposed to thermal, aging, and other longer-term effects.